libra22/Module3GettingAndCleaningDataProject/README.md

 dpsubjecttrain <- tbl_df(subjecttrain)
 ```

+###Change activity column values
-###Rename the activity column values in dpytest and dpytraining from the activity code to activity name as per listed in activitylabel.
+The column names in dpytest and dpytraining are changed from the activity code to activity name as per listed in activitylabel.
 For example, "1" will be replaced by "WALKING" and so on.

 ```
 for (i in 1:nrow(activitylabel))